 These actions ensure that it gets warm in distant rooms, but bring with them new problems: by raising the flow temperature, a temperature increase takes place in the entire building.
 Rooms that are close to the heating source are hydraulically advantaged and can be so overheated that the high room temperatures usually can only be adjusted or reduced by excessive aeration.

 These “first aid measures” thus lead to increased energy consumption.
 Furthermore, due to the increase in the delivery head and the pump power due to the higher volumetric flow rate, there are flow and crackling noises in the heating system and an unnecessary amount of pump current is consumed.

 What happens in a heating system with hydronic balancing?

-In a hydraulically balanced system, the flow behaviour of the heating water is optimised and each radiator receives only as much heating water as it needs.
+In a hydraulically balanced system, the flow behavior of the heating water is optimized and each radiator receives only as much heating water as it needs.
 This leads to the fact that there are no hydraulically over-advantaged or disadvantaged radiators (see Figure 2).

 This is achieved by presetting radiator valves on the radiators, balancing valves or differential pressure controllers on the individual strings as well as by optimally adjusted and dimensioned electronically controlled circulating pumps.

 The volumetric flow rate is limited by presetting the radiator valves on the radiators.
 The flow rate is also limited by balancing valves.
 Differential pressure controllers ensure a constant differential pressure in the respective strings.
 The setting of the ideal delivery head and the ideal flow rate for the electronically controlled circulating pump ensure an even and quiet flow of the heating water in the heating system.

 These steps allow the radiators to heat up evenly, the control behavior of the radiator thermostats is optimized and energy consumption can be reduced by 10 to 15 percent.